magicicada/cp/week_by_week/week_1/intro_cp_and_co.md

 - Not-guaranteed-to-be-optimal heuristic solvers

 ### Example solver approach: (Exhaustive) Combinatorial search
-To get started with search-based spproaches, let's talk about a naive approach to combinatorial search
+To get started with search-based approaches, let's talk about a naive approach to combinatorial search
 - we'll do it via an example of max clique
 - we'll draw a search tree
 - (planned live example)